 - A naturalization card or certificate of citizenship

-ACCUPLACER is not a timed test.
+ACCUPLACER is not a timed test, excluding the Biology and Chemistry placement tests.
 Depending upon which tests you need to complete, you may be testing from 20 minutes to 2 hours.
 It is best to anticipate spending two hours in the lab.

 Personal calculators are not allowed on the math test, however, one will be provided on the computer screen if the test determines the test question warrants the use of a calculator.
 Scratch paper and a pencil are also provided for math calculations.